Dominated splitting for exterior powers and singular hyperbolicity: Introduction

-This result provides a useful characterization, in dimension three, of singular-hyperbolicity using only one family of quadratic forms $\J$ and its space derivative $DX$, without need to check cone invariance and contraction/expansion conditions for the flow $X_t$ generated by $X$ on a neighborhood of $\Gamma$; see the examples in Section~\ref{sec:comments-organiz-tex} below.
+This result provides useful sufficient conditions for a three-dimensional vector field to be singular hyperbolic, using only one family of quadratic forms $\J$ and its space derivative $DX$, avoiding the need to check cone invariance and contraction/expansion conditions for the flow $X_t$ generated by $X$ on a neighborhood of $\Gamma$; see the examples in Section~\ref{sec:comments-organiz-tex} below.

-The definition of hyperbolicity is clearly independent of the Riemannian metric on the manifold $M$.
-By a recent result from \cite{Goum07}, there exists an adapted metric on $M$ for $X_t$, which means that the constants in the above expressions~(\ref{eq:Klambda-hyp}) and (\ref{eq:def-dom-split}) become $1$.

-This result is used in the proof of Theorem~\ref{mthm:Jseparated-parthyp}.
-As a consequence of the proof of Theorem~\ref{mthm:sec-exp-3d} we show that for $C^1$ flows having a singular-hyperbolic set $\Gamma$ there exists a metric adapted to the partial hyperbolicity and the area expansion, as follows.